Originally published January 27, 2020 and updated June 27, 2023. The original post was a sponsored Wayfair Homemaker collaboration.

 - Declutter – Go through every single item and declutter ruthlessly.

-- Make every single item you keep prove its worth and value to be kept.
+- Figure out what supplies you need and will use.
+Make every single item you keep prove its worth and value to be kept.

 - Group office supplies in categories that make sense for you and how you use the items.